DomenicoL/table-versioning/docs/install.md

 The -v ON_ERROR_STOP=1 option will stop the installation on the first error, preventing partial schema corruption.
 ```

+You can also load with your preferred software copying the contains of files.

 ## 4. If installation goes ok